li-nd/bip39-chiper-mac/docs/index.md

 # Bip39Chiper

-**Seed phrase protection for macOS** — hide your BIP-39 mnemonic behind a password and position-dependent codes, or recover it from saved codes later.
+**Seed phrase protection for macOS** — hide your BIP-39 mnemonic behind a password and unique codes (one per word slot), or recover it from saved codes later — in any order.
 Everything runs **offline** on your Mac.

 ![Main window](screenshots/1-main.png)